PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Tenant-Services/MOS-Training/Recording-4-transcript.md

 58:45 constantly having mixups with Nina's job to collect the data that Vantiv/WorldPay supplies

 1:00:25 Nina pulls settlements 3pm Eastern everyday

+1:02:10 even if a ticket comes to Tier3, must pass it on to Nina and Eliyahu